madzdns/cluster/README.md

 ---------------------------------

 MadzDNS cluster, has a fast algorithm to calculate different parameters for servers and based on the limits you have configured will decide what would be the best among your servers to process current request.<br>
-When a request comes to one of the load balancers, it uses the last fresh data collected from the servers.
+When a request comes to one of the load-balancers, it uses the last fresh data collected from the servers.
 Thus, a failed node would not affect loading time of your service.
 At the shown picture, a request from North America can be serverd by the Server 3 to make your service much efficient and faster.
 If server 3 was dead or it's processor was saturated or even if the service inside the server was not working, the request can be redirected to Server 4 to keep Round Trip Time small (the behaviour is configurable).<br>

 For `CPU`, `Memory` and `Network` load, while the percentage of each of them will be calculated and compared with each other, you can configure each one of your servers with desired load range and this way, if at any time, some of your servers exceed those limits, will be considered as loaded for those particular parameters and their chances will be very decreased to be elected for that particular request.